Your browser version is no longer supported, so you may experience issues while using this site.

 Unlike some of the other states, New South Wales motorists need to get their Green Slip before registering their car.
 You can buy it from a licenced insurer — like AAMI!

 As in New South Wales, Queenslanders will need to organise their CTP Insurance before registering their vehicle.
 The rego fee includes the CTP insurance of choice.

 AAMI doesn’t offer CTP Insurance in Queensland.
 However, AAMI is part of the Suncorp Network, which also includes Suncorp Insurance.
-Switching CTP to Suncorp Insurance is quick and easy, and eligible customers will go into the draw to win $10k.
+Switching CTP to Suncorp Insurance is quick and easy, and eligible customers will receive a $40 gift card.

 Australian Capital Territory

 In the ACT, CTP was recently replaced by Motor Accident Injuries (MAI) Insurance.
 It covers costs related to the injuries of anyone involved in an accident, including the driver.
 MAI is included with your registration fee paid to Access Canberra.